MB-Makaan/ApexTracker/README.md

 # ApexTracker
 Simple Stat Tracker for Apex Legends

+This uses C# .Net and runs on Visual Studio.

 A Simple console program that displays and allows you to change values.

 Simply open the program in Visual Studio and run the program.